AzizFlight/20-Questions-Game/sourceCode/README.txt

 ———————————————————

 The program plays 20 questions game.
 You can train the program and then play the game.
-The program learns from its mistake.
+The program learns from its mistakes.

 ———————————————————